D major: History

 In the Baroque period, D major was regarded as "the key of glory"; hence many trumpet concertos were in D major, such as those by Johann Friedrich Fasch, Gross, Molter (No. 2), Leopold Mozart, Telemann (No. 2), and Giuseppe Torelli.
 Many trumpet sonatas were in D major, too, such as those by Corelli, Petronio Franceschini, Purcell, and Torelli.
 "The Trumpet Shall Sound" and the "Hallelujah" chorus from Handel's Messiah, and his coronation anthem Zadok the Priest are in D major.
 In addition, Bach's Mass in B minor has D major as the relative major, and most of the major choruses in this key (Gloria, Cum Sancto Spiritu, Sanctus, Hosanna) make extensive use of trumpets.

 23 of Haydn's 104 symphonies are in D major, making it the most-often used main key of his symphonies.
 The vast majority of Mozart's unnumbered symphonies are in D major, namely K. 66c, 81/73, 97/73m, 95/73n, 120/111a and 161/163/141a.
 The symphony evolved from the overture, and "D major was by far the most common key for overtures in the second half of the eighteenth century."
 This continued even into the Romantic Period, and was used for the "triumphant" final movements of several D minor symphonies, including Beethoven's Ninth Symphony, Robert Schumann's Fourth Symphony, the only symphony by César Franck, Sergei Rachmaninoff's First Symphony, and Felix Mendelssohn's Fifth Symphony.

-Famous symphonies written in D major include Mozart's symphonies No. 31 (Paris) and No. 38 (Prague), Beethoven's No. 2 Op.
-36, Brahms's No. 2 Op.
-73, Sibelius's No. 2 Op.
-43, and Prokofiev's No. 1 (Classical) Op.
+Famous symphonies written in D major include Mozart's symphonies No. 31 (Paris), No.35 (Haffner), and No. 38 (Prague), Beethoven's No. 2, Op.
+36, Brahms's No. 2, Op.
+73, Sibelius's No. 2, Op.
+43, and Prokofiev's No. 1 (Classical), Op.
 25.